5 Ways to Get Your Corvallis Home Ready for Summer

 There’s something magical about summer in Corvallis.
 The Willamette Valley bursts into color, the river becomes a playground, and patios around town fill with neighbors catching up over iced coffee or local wine.
 At Henderer Design + Build + Remodel, we take pride in helping homeowners create spaces that maximize enjoyment throughout every season, especially in the summer.

-To help you refresh and reorganize your home with minor upgrades that have a significant impact, we’ve put together 5 Ways to Get Your Corvallis Home Ready for Summer.
-Whether you’re planning gatherings, trying to escape the heat, or simply looking to stay organized while school is out, here are five summer-ready ideas to keep your Corvallis home feeling fresh, functional, and full of life.
+To help you refresh and reorganize your home with small upgrades that make a big impact, we’ve put together 5 Ways to Get Your Corvallis Home Ready for Summer.
+Whether you’re planning gatherings, trying to escape the heat, or simply looking to stay organized while school is out, here are five ideas to keep your Corvallis home feeling fresh, functional, and full of life.

 1. Open up to the outdoors

 Summer is the perfect time to welcome fresh air and sunshine into your home.
 Consider features like sliding doors that open to your backyard or shaded patios and porches.
-If your current setup feels closed off or outdated, consider a remodel that enhances indoor-outdoor living.
+If your current setup feels closed off or outdated, a remodel that enhances indoor-outdoor living can make a noticeable difference.

-Local love: We believe in bringing the stunning natural scenery of Corvallis into your home.
-From the Willamette River to Bald Hill and Marys Peak, there are many ways to reflect the beauty of the valley.
+Local love: Bringing the natural beauty of Corvallis into your home can create a stronger connection to your surroundings.
+From the Willamette River to Bald Hill and Marys Peak, there are many ways to reflect the valley’s landscape indoors.
 Incorporate local artwork inspired by the area.
 Pieces crafted by artists from the Corvallis Arts Walk or Farmers’ Market can be an excellent way to connect your home with the outdoors.
 Framed prints, ceramics, or woodwork from local creators can add beauty and a personal touch to your space.

 2. Entertain with ease

-There’s a special joy in hosting friends and family, and summer is the perfect time to do so.
-Whether you’re planning a BBQ for friends from OSU, a birthday party, or a casual evening with neighbors, having the proper setup can make all the difference.
-Upgrades like a beverage center, custom buffet storage, or a kitchen island with extra seating can turn your home into the perfect entertaining space, making hosting more enjoyable and less stressful.
+There’s a special joy in hosting friends and family, and summer is the perfect time to do it.
+Whether you’re planning a BBQ for friends from OSU, a birthday party, or a casual evening with neighbors, having the right setup can make all the difference.
+Upgrades like a beverage center, custom buffet storage, or a kitchen island with extra seating can make hosting feel easier and more enjoyable.

-Spotlight: One of our favorite recent remodels features a built-in coffee bar hidden behind custom cabinetry, ideal for seamless morning gatherings or evening cocktails.
-We’ve also created statement kitchen islands that serve as both prep spaces and social hubs.
-If you want to make entertaining easier, we can help design a layout that works beautifully all year round.
+Spotlight: One of our recent remodels features a built-in coffee bar hidden behind custom cabinetry, ideal for both morning gatherings and evening cocktails.
+We’ve also designed statement kitchen islands that serve as prep space and social hubs.
+If you’re looking to make entertaining easier, we can help create a layout that works beautifully year-round.

 3. Beat the heat, beautifully

-When summer arrives in the Willamette Valley, keeping your home cool and comfortable becomes a top priority.
-Fortunately, staying cool doesn’t have to mean running the A/C all day or watching your energy bill skyrocket.
-With a combination of smart habits and strategic upgrades, your home can become a summer sanctuary, providing a cool and refreshing escape from the heat.
-These tips not only keep your home cool but also help you save on energy costs.
+When summer arrives in the Willamette Valley, keeping your home cool and comfortable becomes a priority.
+The good news is that staying cool does not have to mean running the A/C all day or watching your energy bill climb.
+With a mix of simple habits and thoughtful upgrades, your home can stay comfortable while using less energy.

 Start with the basics: